 Large TLEF Transformation Projects

 Large TLEF Transformation projects are large, multi-year projects that are intended to advance UBC’s strategic goals relating to transformative learning.
 These projects typically aspire to impact multiple courses or programs, have the potential to involve collaboration across departments or Faculties, and align with one or more strategies or priorities in UBC’s Strategic Plan.
-Large TLEF Transformation projects can request up to $250,000 over the life of the project, and can run up to three years.
+Large TLEF Transformation projects can request up to $200,000 over the life of the project, and can run up to two years (for new Large TLEF projects submitted as part of the 2023 Large TLEF Special Call).

 Large TLEF Transformation projects go through a two-stage approval process, with an initial review and prioritization of letters of intent (LOIs) by the Faculty deans and a subset of the TLEF Adjudication Committee.
 Based upon these rankings, the Associate Provost, Teaching and Learning invites applications for funding, which are reviewed by Faculty TLEF committees and by the UBC TLEF Adjudication Committee in the fall.